 The Oxford Canal to Duke's Cut option is associated with the canal route and passes several SSSIs.
 Minor works along the canal will be undertaken and best practice mitigation will be implemented to reduce construction related disturbance effects.
+Oxford Canal Transfer from Duke's Cut to Farmoor is in proximity to the following SSSIs (which are all GWDTE): Wytham

-Abingdon Reservoir to Farmoor Reservoir pipeline is within 500m of Frilford Heath, Ponds and Fens (100.00% unfavourable - recovering) and Cothill Fen SSSI (65.22% favourable, 34.78% unfavourable - recovering).
+Woods (500m), Pixey and Yarnton Meads (900m), Wytham Ditches and Flushes (1km), Hook Meadow and The Traps Grounds (1km), Cassington Meadows SSSI (1.2km), Wolvercote Meadows (1.5km), Port Meadow with Wolvercote Common and Green (1.6km).
+Abingdon Reservoir to Farmoor Reservoir pipeline is approximately 80m from Frilford Heath, Ponds and Fens (100.00% unfavourable - recovering), 100m from Cothill Fen SSSI (65.22% favourable, 34.78% unfavourable - recovering), and 600m from Barrow Farm Fen SSSI (50% favourable, 50% unfavourable - recovering).
 Frilford Heath, Ponds and Fens SSSI is designated for its vast flora diversity and the national and regional rarities in its insect communities.
 Cothill Fen SSSI supports outstanding examples of nationally rare calcareous fen and moss-rich mire communities together with associated wetland habitats.
+Barrow Farm Fen SSSI is primarily of interest for its remnants of calcareous fen vegetation which are found within a matrix of dense wet and dry carr woodland.
 Mitigation measures will include best practice construction to reduce effects associated with noise, light and dust pollution.

 A number of options are likely to cause temporary loss of priority habitat, largely associated with pipeline construction.
 South East Water to Guildford will affect good quality semi-improved grassland, calcareous grassland, and deciduous woodland.
 Southfleet/Greenhithe will have effects on deciduous woodland.
 Kempton 100 is likely to cause permanent loss of priority habitat for the new WTW.
-However, the wider site is owned by Thames Water and offers opportunities for habitat creation and enhancement as set out in the rdWRMP24 BNG Strategy (see rdWRMP24 NC and BNG Report (Appendix AA)).
+However, the wider site is owned by Thames Water and offers opportunities for habitat creation and enhancement as set out in the WRMP24 BNG Strategy (see WRMP24 NC and BNG Report (Appendix AA)).
 Wood's Farm Increase DO will affect deciduous woodland and good quality semi-improved grasslands.
 Abingdon to Farmoor Pipeline will affect deciduous woodland.
 Duke's Cut to Farmoor may affect coastal and floodplain grazing marsh and lowland meadows.
 ASR Horton Kirby may affect coastal and floodplain grazing marsh and lowland meadows.
 Mitigation will include reinstatement of habitat to current or better condition following pipeline construction and habitat creation and enhancement as part of BNG delivery commitments.

 There is an area of ancient woodland adjacent to the Wood's Farm Increase DO option.
 Mitigation measures will include ensuring the works do not encroach on the ancient woodland and remain confined to the road.
-The Henley to SWOX (5MI/d) option pipeline runs along road immediately adjacent to Ancient Woodland.
+The Henley to SWOX (5Ml/d) option pipeline runs along road immediately adjacent to Ancient Woodland.
 Mitigation measures will include ensuring the construction works to do not encroach on the ancient woodland area.
 For both of these options, achieving this is considered feasible as part of construction activities.

-Oxford Canal - Transfer from Duke's Cut to Farmoor and Oxford Canal - Duke's Cut (SWOX) - Construction are in proximity to Pixey and Yarnton Meads SSSI (GWDTE), and Port Meadow with Wolvercote Common & Green SSSI (GWDTE), Port Meadow with Wolvercote Common & Green SSSI (GWDTE) and Hook Meadow and The Trap Grounds SSSI (GWDTE), with overlapping construction periods.
+Oxford Canal - Transfer from Duke's Cut to Farmoor and Oxford Canal - Duke's Cut (SWOX) - Construction are in proximity to the following SSSI (which are also GWDTE): Wytham Woods SSSI, Wytham Ditches and Flushes, Pixey and Yarnton Meads SSSI, Port Meadow with Wolvercote Common & Green SSSI, Wolvercote Meadow SSSI, Cassington Meadows SSSI, and Hook Meadow and The Trap Grounds SSSI, with overlapping construction periods.
 Potential for cumulative effects on designated sites from noise air and light pollution.
 With implementation of best practice construction techniques and a CTMP, cumulative effects are not anticipated.